Number 13 (short story): Adaptations

-On 7 September 1961, the American horror television series Great Ghost Tales on NBC broadcast an episode based on "Number 13" titled "Room 13".
+On 7 September 1961, the American horror television series Great Ghost Tales on NBC broadcast an episode based on "Number 13" titled "Room 13" adapted by Philip H. Reisman Jr., directed by Lewis Freedman, and starring William Redfield and Diana Van der Vlis.

-On 22 October 1966, the UK horror anthology television series Mystery and Imagination adapted James' story and aired it as "Room 13".
+On 22 October 1966, the UK horror anthology television series Mystery and Imagination featured an adaptation of "Number 13" by Evelyn Frazer, "Room 13".
+The episode was directed by Patrick Dromgoole.

 On 23 December 1975, BBC Radio 4 FM's Story Time programme featured an abridged version of "Number 13" by Neville Teller, read by Peter Barkworth.
 The Radio Times preview read "Three stupid mistakes in 12 hours were too much for a methodical, accurate-minded man, so he turned back to make sure.
 The next number to 14 was number 12, his own room.
 There was no number 13 at all!"

 A dramatized narration of the story with Sir Christopher Lee as James was produced by BBC Scotland in 2000 as part of the series Christopher Lee's Ghost Stories For Christmas, adapted by Ronald Frame.

 In 2006, the story was adapted for television as part of the BBC's A Ghost Story for Christmas, starring Greg Wise, Paul Freeman, Tom Burke and his father David Burke.

 In 2007, BBC Radio 4 presented more M. R. James adaptations in the form of M.R.
 James at Christmas, a series of five plays in the Woman's Hour Drama slot.
 The stories adapted included "Number 13" with Julian Rhind-Tutt as Dr. Anderson.
 The plays were adapted by Chris Harrald and directed and produced by Gemma Jenkins.
 Each episode was introduced by Derek Jacobi as James himself.

 April 2007, saw the release of Tales of the Supernatural, an audiobook presentation by Fantom Films, including "Number 13" read by Ian Fairbairn.

 In 2012, Nunkie Theatre Company toured Count Magnus around the UK and Ireland.
 This one-man show was a retelling of two of James's tales, "Count Magnus" and "Number 13".